ajay-gandhi/alfred/README.md

 Things to do, in order of urgency:

+* Notify order participants when callee says food has arrived
 * Volunteer for order pickup (also requires undoing feature)
 * Per-restaurant favorite
 * Adding tip to reach minimum